the unspoken agenda in post-secondary, media arts education

 Tom Lodge was fired that year and what went on internally was something we were never privy to.
 Tom disappeared into thin air and the situation was eventually contained.
 Most of my school-mates stayed in London, getting jobs in music stores selling/renting instruments – some at Sam the Record Man – some playing in ‘lounge bands’ doing Beatles and Elton John covers – others in construction or driving truck.
 Needless to say … no-one got a ‘job’ in the music industry in London (because there was no music industry there).
 I, and a few others moved to Toronto – squirming my way into the music scene first as an engineer – first at Kensington Sound, then Captain Audio and Eastern Sound (Yorkville), recording my music in various studios during ‘down-time’ and getting signed to a major label (A&M/Universal Music) in ’82, doing advertising jingles/television music/sound and still struggling to keep afloat.
 My income was sporadic; some months making $10,000, and other months nothing.
 I spent most of the proceeds from label advances and money made from media work on gear for my computer based home studio, eventually gravitating to education as a teacher (Trebas Institute/Ryerson University), all because of that one answer Tom gave us in that lecture hall in London in March 1976, probably the most useful information I received in the 3 years that I attended Fanshawe.
 If he had chosen to play it safe and given us the ‘textbook’ answer (would have been easy to do), I wouldn’t be here writing this.
 No, I would probably be living in London (with a different family), working in a totally unrelated field (and watching TV right now).
 There would be no future in sound/music, no record deal, no studios, no MAE report – no story.
 I met my wife in Toronto in ’84 and had a daughter (who is 28 now) and a student at University of Toronto, and well – long story short … it all worked out regardless.

 In closing, I was lucky where many aren’t.
 I got what I needed when I needed it.
 I am so thankful for that (in retrospect).
-The deceptions/delusions continue in education and where we think, we’re getting what we need to make it all work, there are an equal amount of hidden obstacles/smoke screens that are designed to throw us off course just long enough to maintain the comfort and security of those who would like us to think that we’re making the right choices – only it’s for those who hold the strings.
+The deceptions/delusions continue in education and where we think, we’re getting what we need to make it all work, there are an equal amount of hidden obstacles/smoke screens that are designed to throw us off course just long enough to maintain the comfort and security of those who would like us to think that we’re making the right choices – for them.
 Today, the phenomenon continues in all sectors of post-secondary education.
 What we’re told and what’s real are often two very different things.
 Important information remains hidden and facts are fudged to spin a favourable outcome for new students who are unsure coming in.
 When it comes to a prognosis in modern education – the future always looks good regardless.

 One final observation/conclusion.
 Public colleges and universities will likely never change.
 Those (private) educational institutions (in Media Arts or otherwise) who survive over the long term, will embrace the opportunities in being honest/telling the truth – plain and simple.
 Schools/programs that continue to deceive/control will fall away and those who are up front with their intentions will thrive/prosper, only because they are following a path that truly educates their students, (taking the road less traveled), embracing risk – knowing that we’re only here for a short time and that creating/earning trust can (in fact) evolve into win-win.
 Ok wishful thinking …